MicrosoftDocs/win32-pr.pt-br/desktop-src/Msi/ice53.md

 ---
 # <a name="ice53"></a>ICE53

-O ICE53 verifica se há entradas na tabela do Registro que escrevem informações privadas do instalador ou valores de política no registro do sistema.
+O ICE53 verifica as entradas na tabela de registro que gravam as informações do instalador particular ou os valores de política no registro do sistema.

-## <a name="result"></a>Result
+## <a name="result"></a>Resultado

-ICE53 postará um aviso se a tabela do Registro especificar a escrita de informações internas ou de política no Registro.
+ICE53 posta um aviso se a tabela do Registro especifica a gravação de informações internas ou de política no registro.

 ## <a name="example"></a>Exemplo